 In the senior year, each student pursuing the Certificate of Arab and Regional Studies writes a research thesis under the supervision of a faculty mentor.
 The thesis enhances and advances the student’s research interests and skills.
 The completed thesis must be reviewed and approved by a faculty committee in order for the Certificate to be awarded.
 The student will be expected to give a formal seminar outlining the main finding of the research.

-CARS Thesis Timeline:
+CARS Thesis and Application Timeline

 How to Declare